nesaplay/karngyan.com/content/articles/sparse-tables.md

 description: It’s a niche data structure with a great time complexity when answering range queries on static arrays.
 Have a quick read and add it to your library.
 ---

 I guess I am a fan of tables.
-Also I thought this will be a quick write up since my last blog had suggestions to convert it into a <a href="https://www.gitbook.com/" target="_blank">gitbook</a>.
+Also I thought this will be a quick write up since my last blog had suggestions to convert it into a <a href="https://www.gitbook.com/" target="_blank" rel="noreferrer">gitbook</a>.
 (It was that huge) Although I hope you like this one, it won't take much of your time.

 > Sparse Tables, it's probably a niche data structure with a great time complexity when answering range queries on static arrays.